isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Prewar Singapore.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol%2018%20Issue%202/Authors/ZhuangWubin.png" style="width: 100px; height: 100px;"/>
 	<b>Zhuang Wubin</b> is a writer, curator and artist.
-He has a PhD from the University of Westminster (London) and was a Lee Kong Chian Research Fellow (2017–18).
+He has a PhD from the University of Westminster (London) and was a Lee Kong Chian Research Fellow (2017–18) at the National Library, Singapore.
 Wubin is interested in photography’s entanglements with modernity, colonialism, nationalism, the Cold War and “Chineseness”.</div>

 #### **NOTES**